rawidaniel/alx-low_level_programming/0x01-variables_if_else_while/README.md

  Using putchar function.
 5. 4-print_alphabt.c
    * A program that prints the alphabet in lowercase except q and e, followed by a new line.Using only putchar function.
+6. 5-print_numbers.c
+   * A program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 ~
 ~
 ~